+Here in the Northeast we often think of there being a short growing season.
+In other regions many folks garden as if there's a beginning and an end as well.
+But gardening, anywhere you do it, is circular.
+There may be slow times, but planning ahead for what's around the bend is crucial.
+Right now we're thinking about next year's garlic.
 Here we are, another turn of the season.
-Cool days and nights are creeping in, the end is near.
-Time to pull out the sweaters, cook warm soup, and tuck-in the garden.
-Fall is the golden age of the year, the time to reflect on the season, and gear up for the end.
+Soon (but hopefully not too soon!) cool days and nights will be creeping in.
+Although it's too early to be pulling out the sweaters, cooking warm soup, and tucking-in the garden, it's not too soon to think about the golden age of the year, fall.
 In addition to the annual clean up and "tuck-in," autumn is the best time of year to take notes, reflect on mistakes and successes and enjoy the last gasps of warmth and sun.

-So, it's really quite wonderful that one of the last tasks in the garden is planting garlic.
-Planting in general is so counter to all the other tasks this time of year.
-When you plant garlic you are putting-it-to-bed, since it needs a cold cycle to perform well.
+So, it's really quite wonderful that one of the last planting tasks in the garden is getting garlic in the ground.
+Planting in general may feel counter to all the other fall tasks, but when you plant garlic you are putting-it-to-bed, since it needs a cold cycle to perform well.
 On the other hand, the very act of planting, looking forward to spring and summer and harvest brings the cycle of the seasons together quite nicely, proving that a garden never begins or ends, only changes.

-Planting garlic is quite nice.
-I like to pick a sunny day in mid-October, when the soil is still warm.
+Planting garlic is pretty easy.
+Pick a sunny day in mid-October, when the soil is still warm.
 Try to leave enough time before the ground freezes solid for the garlic to set roots.
 (Garlic can be planted any time before the ground freezes solid, though, ideally 3-6 weeks prior.)